awsdocs/amazon-connect-admin-guide/doc_source/concepts-contact-flows.md

 In the above example, what happens when the customer is transferred to queue, but no agents are available to take their call?
 The **Default customer queue** flow is triggered\.
 It plays music while the contact is waiting in queue\.

-For a list of the available contact blocks and descriptions about what they do, see [Contact Block Definitions](contact-block-definitions.md)\.
+For a list of the available contact blocks and descriptions about what they do, see [Contact block definitions](contact-block-definitions.md)\.

 ### Sample contact flows<a name="concepts-sample-flows"></a>